 Louisiana State University

-I love going into the field for my science communication research, whether that means interviewing scientists about their research, interviewing people about their connections with their local environments, producing science communication film documentaries, or doing survey research to understand what messages best help people learn and care about global warming!
+Favourite thing to do in my job I love going into the field for my science communication research, whether that means interviewing scientists about their research, interviewing people about their connections with their local environments, producing science communication film documentaries, or doing survey research to understand what messages best help people learn and care about global warming!